 6. Coniston Loop, via Eskdale and the Duddon Valley - 42 miles

 Starting at the South Lakes village of Coniston, you'll make your way through the stunning Langdale Valley before hitting the ear-popping altitudes of Hardknott and Wrynose passes.
-Back on lower ground, head through the wonderfully remote Eskdale and Duddon valleys before finishing your epic journey with views of Coniston Water on your right.
+Back on lower ground, head through the wonderfully remote Eskdale and the picturesque Duddon Valley before finishing your epic journey with views of Coniston Water on your right.

 7. Keswick Loop via Bassenthwaite Lake - 17.8 miles